dineshkumar678rb/campus-academic-resource-platform/README.md

-# ♿ Inclusive Scribe Portal

-An accessibility-focused web application developed to connect students requiring scribes with volunteers willing to assist during examinations.
+# 📚 Student Resource Hub

+A responsive web application built using **HTML, CSS, and JavaScript** that provides students with a centralized platform to access academic resources such as notes, previous year question papers, and model papers.

 ## ✨ Features

-- Volunteer registration
-- Student registration
-- High-contrast mode
-- Voice reader
-- Zoom accessibility controls
+- Browse academic resources
+- Search and filter study materials
+- Categorized resource sections
+- Download resource links
-- Responsive design
+- Responsive and user-friendly interface

 ## 🛠 Tech Stack